warunatrivet/uwazi_test/Manage-languages.md

 ![](https://github.com/huridocs/uwazi-assets/blob/master/wiki/screenshots/manage-languages.png)

 "Default language" means: it can't be deleted.
 It is used as the reference language for certain maintenance operations.
 So if there is a mismatch in the data, the default language will be the one used as reference.
+Ie, when adding a new language, if the database already has existing information, a copy of the existing information needs to be added to that new language.
+The default language will be used as reference for that copy.

 There are different levels of support depending on the language: